XRTK/com.xrtk.core/articles/platforms/magicleap.md

 * A Windows 10 PC
 * Visual Studio 2019 community edition or greater
-* The Magic Leap Developer Hub installed
+* The Magic Leap Lab installed
 * The XRTK.SDK package installed (first)
-* The XRTK.Lumin package (once a Mixed Reality Scene has been setup)
+* The XRTK.Lumin package
-* The Unity XR Subsystem for Magic Leap

-It is advantageous to also have a Magic Leap headset, however the Magic Leap Developer Hub also provides simulation capabilities for testing.
+It is advantageous to also have a Magic Leap headset, however the Magic Leap Developer Lab also provides simulation capabilities for testing.

 ## Platform considerations

-* Please check the Magic Leap Developer Hub guidance for correctly setting up your machine for Unity development
+* Please check the Magic Leap Developer Lab guidance for correctly setting up your machine for Unity development

 ## Capabilities